JacobYuan7/RLIP/README.md

 [![GitHub Forks](https://img.shields.io/github/forks/JacobYuan7/RLIP)](https://github.com/JacobYuan7/RLIP)
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=JacobYuan7/RLIP)

+## Todo List and Updates
+- [x] 🎉 Annotations for VG pre-training, HICO-DET few-shot, zero-shot and relation label noise.
+- [x] 🎉 Checkpoints for pre-training, few-shot, zero-shot and fine-tuning.
+- [ ] 🕘 Code for pre-training, fine-tuning and inference.
+- [ ] 🕘 Support for Scene Graph Generation.

 - **Update on Jan.
 13th, 2023**: I am uploading the annotations and checkpoints.
 The code is still under pre-release review because we encountered a technical issue.
 It should be out in 1-2 weeks.
 Sincere apologies!
 - **Update on Dec.
 12th, 2022**: The code is under reviewing in Alibaba Group, which will be made public as soon as possible.
 - 💥**News**! **RLIP: Relational Language-Image Pre-training** is accepted to ***NeurIPS 2022*** as a **spotlight** presentation (Top 5%)!
 Hope you will enjoy reading it.

+## Outline

 This repo contains the implementation of various methods to resolve HOI detection (not limited to RLIP), aiming to serve as a benchmark for HOI detection.
 Below methods are included in this repo:
  - [RLIP-ParSe](https://arxiv.org/abs/2209.01814), a newly-proposed Cross-Modal Relation Detection method for HOI detection.